Northam Calls Urgent Meeting With Top-Level Staffers During Super Bowl

 Even though he denied appearing in the photo, as the Inquisitr reported yesterday, Northam admitted to the press that he had appeared in blackface in the past.
 He said that in 1984, he had dressed as Michael Jackson for Halloween, wearing blackface as part of the costume.

 “I had the shoes, I had a glove, and I used just a little bit of shoe polish to put under my, or on my cheeks,” he said.
-“And the reason I used a very little bit is because… you cannot get shoe polish off.”
+“And the reason I used a very little bit is because… you cannot get shoe polish off,” he added.

-Reports of Northam’s emergency meeting say that several staffers attended the event, but lieutenant governor Justin Fairfax, who would replace Northam if he resigned, was not in attendance at the meeting.
+Reports of Northam’s emergency meeting say that several staffers attended the event, but Lieutenant Governor Justin Fairfax, who would replace Northam if he resigned, was not in attendance at the meeting.
 According to a source who spoke with the Washington Post, Northam spent most of Sunday at home with family and spoke with trusted advisers about whether or not he should resign.

 The same source said that some of Northam’s staff have reached out to private firms about obtaining a job, adding fuel to the speculation that Northam is preparing to retire.